 People management is one of the most important fleet manager responsibilities.

-Because small fleets are, well, small, they tend to have a family atmosphere where coworkers know each other well.
+Small fleets tend to have a family atmosphere where coworkers know each other well.
 But a close-knit vibe doesn’t have to be exclusive to small fleets.
-By maintaining or reproducing that supportive, we’re-in-this-together feeling, large fleets can maintain the personal touch that made them special early on.
+By maintaining or reproducing that supportive, cohesive vibe, large fleets can maintain the personal touch that first made them special.

 The key, says Allison Wiers, leader of marketing and retention at Dutch Maid Logistics, is access.
 With about 240 employees at the mid-sized fleet, Dutch Maid workers have frequent access to one another.
 The result is an invested workforce.

-“Here at Dutch Maid, we’ve been able to see each other face-to-face during the pandemic,” Wiers says.
-“Managers and drivers are able to have in-person conversations in the yard.
+“Here at Dutch Maid, we were able to see each other face-to-face during the pandemic,” Wiers says.
+“Managers and drivers were able to have in-person conversations in the yard.
 At our size, our company president is able to call everyone who works here on their birthday.
-So I think access is a big factor in the ability to keep it personal and allow for one-on-one communication.”
+So I think access is a big factor in keeping it personal and allowing for one-on-one communication.”

-Breakdowns in communication can break relationships, putting workers at risk for leaving.
-Keeping the lines of communication open has become pivotal to retention.
+Breakdowns in communication can break relationships, putting workers at risk of leaving.
+Keeping the lines of communication open is pivotal to retention.

 WorkHound, a feedback platform for the frontline workforce, recently released a report on How to Disrupt Turnover.
 The report found that disengaged workers made 178% more comments about communication than their satisfied peers did.

 “The substantial lack of praise at large companies is probably a symptom of poor communication,” Farrell observes.
-“At small fleets, drivers are accustomed to more frequent communication, which suggests that drivers at companies of all sizes may benefit from being contacted more often and not only when something goes wrong.”
+“At small fleets, drivers are accustomed to more frequent communication.
+Drivers at companies of all sizes may benefit from being contacted more often, not only when something goes wrong.”

 4. Make sure drivers understand how and when they’ll be paid